Improved OpenStreetMap data structure in PostGIS

 new age of IoT sensors sending GPS points and timestamps.
 This example approaches

-trajectories from a data modeling perpective instead, showing how to synthesize trajectory data using pgrouting
+trajectories from a data modeling perpective instead, showing how to synthesize trajectory data using pgrouting.

 Visualization of data is a critical component of sharing information,